kubarrr/VLM-Visual-Perspective-Taking/README.md

 [vpt_paper.pdf](vpt_our_research_paper.pdf)

 ## Abstract
-We present the results of an academic project focused on enhancing visual perspective-taking abilities in Vision Language Models (VLMs).
+We present the results of an academic project focused on enhancing visual perspective-taking abilities in Vision Language Models (VLMs).
 We replicate the APC-VLM (Attribute-Partitioned
 Concept Vision-Language Model) framework, originally designed to simulate human-like mental transformations of scenes via abstract 3D representations.